Behavioral Health Graduate Student Training - Callen-Lorde

 BIO

-Born and raised in NYC, Katherine joined Callen-Lorde in May 2016.
-Katherine’s spent over 14 years in mental health as a social worker, including work in hospitals, long-term care facilities, nursing homes, inpatient units, and other community health centers.
+Born and raised in New York City, Katherine joined Callen-Lorde in May 2016.
+Katherine has spent over 14 years in mental health as a social worker, including work in hospitals, long-term care facilities, nursing homes, inpatient units and other community health centers.